learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-lessons-learned/index.md

 The load balancer will route the incoming traffic from the internet to one of the two nodes.

-If you're confused by how many load balancer-like things we have, let me quickly recap:
+If you're confused by how many load balancer-like things we have, let's quickly recap:

 1. Traffic coming from the internet is routed to the primary load balancer
 1. The load balancer forwards the traffic to one of the two nodes on port 30000